YiTang2/IPUMS-USA-data/README.md

 The repo is structured as:

--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document, the PDF, and the reference bibliography file.